MarwanAlsoltany/blend/README.md

 #### How Does Config Loading Work?

-Blend will try to load the config from the current working directory, if nothing is to be found, it will go one level upwards and look in the parent directory and so on until it reaches the root directory.
+Blend will try to load the config from the current working directory, if nothing is to be found there, it will go one level upwards and look in the parent directory and so on until it reaches the root directory.
 If it does not find anything there either, Blend will start without config.

 ![#1e90ff](https://via.placeholder.com/11/1e90ff/000000?text=+) **Fact:** *Although JSON config format is recommended, PHP config has precedence.
 This means, if the two config formats are to be found in the same working, the PHP config will get loaded instead of the JSON one.
 This is merely because the PHP config can be executed and is, therefore, more powerful.*